palaeoware/SPIERS/README.md

   Or by downloading and running the installer from Qt: https://www.qt.io/download Further instructions are available here: https://wiki.qt.io/Install_Qt_5_on_Ubuntu

-2. SPIERSview requires VTK: The Linux version of SPIERSview is currently employs VTK7.1.
+2. SPIERSview requires VTK: The Linux version of SPIERSview currently uses VTK7.1.
 This can also be installed from the Ubuntu packages:

   `sudo apt-get install libvtk7-qt-dev`